ESP Course Syllabus for

 Introducing the course

 Stu dents get the visualization about what is going to learn.
-They have a plan of their own learning process.
+They have a

 Discussion about the course.